xvik/guice-persist-orient/src/doc/docs/repository/command/param/var.md

 String[] findByName(@Var("tst") List tst);
 ```

+!!! note
-Not the best example (could be easily rewritten with sql parameter), but it just demonstrates usage.
+    This is not the best example (could be easily rewritten with sql parameter), but it just demonstrates usage.